07 — Feeding Frenzy¶

 LookingForMealSystem¶

-Pairs idle fish with available meals using nested aspect queries.
-Sets velocity toward the target and transitions both fish and meal to the Eating partition.
+Pairs idle fish with available meals via nested aspect queries.
+Sets velocity toward the target and moves both fish and meal into the Eating partition.

 ConsumingMealSystem ([WrapAsJob])¶

-Checks if eating fish have reached their meal.
-On contact: removes the meal, grows the fish, transitions the fish back to the NotEating partition.
+Checks whether eating fish have reached their meal.
+On contact: removes the meal, grows the fish, moves the fish back to NotEating.

-Demonstrates accessing entities from a different group inside a [WrapAsJob] method — the [FromWorld] attribute on the mealFactory parameter lets the job look up meal data by EntityHandle:
+Shows accessing a different entity type inside a [WrapAsJob] method — [FromWorld] on mealFactory lets the job look up meal data by EntityHandle:

 [WrapAsJob]